- Hemophilia Quiz: Test Your IQ

-- What is cyanocobalamin tablets-oral, and how does it work (mechanism of action)?
+- What is cyanocobalamin tablets, and how does it work (mechanism of action)?

-- What are the side effects of cyanocobalamin tablets-oral?
+- What are the side effects of cyanocobalamin tablets?

-- What is the dosage for cyanocobalamin tablets-oral?
+- What is the dosage for cyanocobalamin tablets?

-- Which drugs or supplements interact with cyanocobalamin tablets-oral?
+- Which drugs or supplements interact with cyanocobalamin tablets?

-- Is cyanocobalamin tablets-oral safe to take if I'm pregnant or breastfeeding?
+- Are cyanocobalamin tablets safe to take if I'm pregnant or breastfeeding?

-- What else should I know about cyanocobalamin tablets-oral?
+- What else should I know about cyanocobalamin tablets?

-What is cyanocobalamin tablets-oral, and how does it work (mechanism of action)?
+What is cyanocobalamin tablets, and how does it work (mechanism of action)?

 - Cyanocobalamin or vitamin B12 is an essential B-vitamin that is classified as a water-soluble vitamin.
 Food sources of vitamin B12 include fish, shellfish, meats, and dairy products.
 Vitamin B12 is necessary for growth, reproduction of cells (for example, production of red blood cells, and the production of myelin that protects nerves and proteins within the nucleus of cells.
 Vitamin B12 also plays an important role in the breakdown or metabolism of fats and carbohydrates and production of proteins.
 Vitamin B12 deficiency may result in anemia, gastrointestinal problems, and nerve damage.